ytanigucmc/repository/README.md

 Data Cleaning
 Missing values (MonthlyIncome and NumberOfDependents) are replaced with -1.
 In general, explanatory variables (continuious are integers) are replaced with categorical variables representing cetain range.
+No new features are generated for this problem, though it appers to be necessary to improves prediction accuracy.

 Model Fitting
 Random Forest implemented in randomFOrest pakcages is used to fit to the data.